roman-milk/roman-milk.github.io/the-devil-wears-nada.md

+===

- ****** The Devil Wears Nada ****** byTheTalkMan© Nathan was flabbergasted.
+Nathan was flabbergasted.
 This woman was threatening to fire Abby!
 This was not going at all like he hoped.
 He looked at Nina.
 She looked at him expectantly.
 She was demanding an answer.
 He knew what he wanted to say, but could he do it?
 Could he say the nasty things he wanted to say to her?
 She looked like him as if she knew exactly what he was thinking.
 To hell with it, he thought.

  "I want to know how you did it.
 I know what you did to Abby here.
 I know all the horrible things you put my wife through.
 I know how much of a bitch you were to her!
 But what I don't know is how you got her on your side.
 How did you, all of a sudden, get her to be loyal to you?
 How did you get it so she did your bidding 24/7?
 What did you do?
 How did you trick her into being loyal to you?
 Did you blackmail her?
 How did you get her under your spell?"
 Nathan said, becoming more confident and angrier as he spoke.